 See the result below:

-Now, let’s create one more example that you must have seen on lots of websites.
+Now, let’s create one more example that you have likely seen across many websites.
 This is the typewriter effect that showcases different roles or professions.
-You might have encountered it on personal portfolio websites:
+For example, you might encounter it on personal portfolio websites:

 To achieve this typing animation in your React project, your code should look like this: